Concentration Inequalities for Exchangeable Tensors and Matrix-valued Data: Concentration inequalities for matrix-valued data

 \subsection{The Hoeffding bound (under commutativity conditions)}

-Although commutativity does not hold in general, we can improve the tail bound derived above in settings where we may assume additional constraints in the form of Sylvester equations on the weight matrices $W_k$ and the random matrices $X_k$.
-We introduce the assumption as follows.
+Although commutativity does not hold for general matrix multipilcations, we can improve the tail bound derived above in settings where we may assume additional constraints in the form of Sylvester equations on the weight matrices $W_k$ and the random matrices $X_k$.
+We introduce the assumption as follows---and in fact, as we will show once having the assumption stated, these constraints can always be fulfilled by vectorization in an appropriately lifted space.